Tina-Rezaei/RASH/README.md

 # Requirements
 The code developed and tested on Linux.
 To run it, you need python 3.7+ and Gurobi.
 You can check [Gurobi website](https://support.gurobi.com/hc/en-us/articles/360044290292-How-do-I-install-Gurobi-for-Python) for instructions on installation.
-Install all dependencies via following
+Install all dependencies via following:
 ```
 pip install -r requirements.txt
 ```